moj-analytical-services/NLP-guidance/Search.md

 * People want to search through a big [*corpus*](Glossary.md) to find the [*documents*](Glossary.md) most relevant to their interests
 * If we [*embed*](Glossary.md) our [*documents*](Glossary.md) into a vector space we can use the metric of our choice to determine similarity between [*documents*](Glossary.md) and any given search phrase (which we also [*embed*](Glossary.md)).
 * Choosing a methodology for [*embedding*](Glossary.md) is non-trivial; there is no one-size-fits-all best practice and a frustrating (for me, at least) lack of information theoretic rigour about what constitutes a good or sensible choice.
-* Some methodologies we've had success with are Latent Semantic Analysis and the use of Nueral
+* Some methodologies we've had success with are Latent Semantic Analysis and the use of Neural Network models like Word2Vec and Doc2Vec.
 * All methodologies (that we've tried) are subject to improvements using a lot of sleight-of-hand and parameter tweaking.

 ## Motivation